Incident Events Integration with Jira¶

 .

-After writing the script, we can click on "Publish" to deploy it.
+After writing the script, click Publish to proceed.